ranya-cfa/report-gen/api_doc.md

 When a model is executed, you want to report information about the state of each simulation to one or more summary files (a "report").
 For example, if you have a respiratory disease model that infects people and some die, you might have two reports: an incidence report that records each time a person is infected, and a death report that records when they die.

 This utility is designed to create, manage, and serialize reports in a multithreaded environment, where each simulation runs in a separate thread but outputs to a single set of reports.
-Each report type is defined by a struct, a `GlobalState` instance is created to manage all the thread communication and file writing, and as events occur which need to be recorded, you will call a method on the `Context` to relay them back to `GlobalState`.
+Each report type is defined by a struct and a `Context` instance that manages file writing and shared states for each simulation.

 ## Reports
 Reports are files that record different types of outputs generated during the simulation, such as the time of each infection.
 You must define a struct for each report where the fields correspond to the columns you want in the resulting CSV file.
 For example, an `Incidence` report might have a `timestamp` column to record the time of infection, as well as an `info` column for additional metadata.